lilirulez1/Lunaris-Script/README.md

 LunarisScript is a lua interpretation of the language "Lox" by Robert Nystrom.

-If you wish to publish your features to the main branch, please do either of the following:
-	1. Message me (lili2) on discord
-	2. Join the LunarisSDK discord server (https://discord.gg/NVWW9gjJuF), and upload your .rbxmx file to the #LunarisScript/features-fixes forum channel, following the format

 # READ BEFORE USING

 DO NOT USE THIS IN A PLACE THAT HAS ANY IMPORTANT STUFF